aimacode/aima-java/trunk/aimax-osm/README.txt

 by default, make sure that the main/resource folder is included in the build path of your project, recompile and start again.
 Then place the mouse inside the map viewer pane.
-Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, ctrl-plus, ctrl-minus, space, ctrl-space, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
+Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, shift-plus, shift-minus, ctrl-plus, ctrl-minus, space, ctrl-space, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
 For routing, at least two marks must be set.

 == Current Release: 0.9.1-AIMAX-OSM GUI Updates ==